 Nurse Annelle Graham

 Welcome to the Bonnette Jr. High Clinic Information page.
-To the left you will find links to answers of the most frequently asked questions, as well as the Texas State Vaccine requirements.
+You will find links to frequently used medication forms, as well as the Texas State Vaccine requirements.
 All students entering the 7th grade must show proof of the following: Tdap vaccine within the last 5 years, Meningococcal vaccine, and either a history of Varicella (Chicken Pox disease) or 2 doses of Varicella vaccine, both received after the first birthday.
 All students entering the 6th grade must show proof of 2 doses of Hepatitis A vaccine.
 Please be sure to turn in any new immunization records to your school nurse so she can update your child’s health records.

 If you recently received a letter from the nurse, but think your child has already had the required vaccines, please send a copy of that immunization record to the nurse so she can update your child’s health record.